User State Log

 - How to perform a search process

 - What its most important data columns are

 The User state log tells you about your users’ (agents and supervisors alike) logged statuses in chronological order, their time spent in each status and the project the status is linked to.
 One of the main uses of this tool is to track and spot unusual data, events and thus abuses by your users, so you can improve your business performance.

 2. The Filter Section

 The filter section is a powerful tool for the User state log, as it allows you to specify the length of time your search covers, as well as specific statuses or users.

 In the list below, you can find what each of the Filtering options means and does in VCC Live’s User state log.

-- type.label.value: Includes three unique filter adjustments.
-These advanced filters are designed to cover frequently-used search criteria.
+- Type: Includes three unique filter adjustments.
+These advanced filters are designed to cover frequently used search criteria.
 The three types are:

-- following_auxes.combo.label: Shows events when an agent chooses a break code while already being on a break.
+- Display the auxes followed by aux: Shows events when an agent chooses a break code while already being on a break.
 Agents may try to do this in order to avoid being notified by their supervisors that they are spending too much time on a break.
-As such occurrences are not beneficial for your company’s business operations, we recommend to filter and pay attention to such events.
+As such occurrences are not beneficial for your company’s business operations, we recommend filtering and paying attention to such events.

 Tip: You can select agent users only by clicking on the Agent icon next to the User filter search bar.